syncfusion-content/blazor-docs/blazor/pdfviewer-2/save-pdf-file/to-box-cloud-file-storage.md

 N> The **Box.V2.Core** NuGet package must be installed in your application to use the previous code example.

 N> Replace `PDF_Succinctly.pdf` with the actual document name that you want to load from Box cloud file storage.
-Make sure to pass the document name from the box folder to the `documentPath` property of the PDF viewer component
+Make sure to pass the document name from the box folder to the `documentPath` property of the SfPdfViewer component

 [View sample in GitHub](https://github.com/SyncfusionExamples/open-save-pdf-documents-in-box-cloud-file-storage)